Chart Color Schemes

 AreaSearch assessment indicates Guildford West faces employment challenges relative to the majority of Australian markets

 Guildford West has a skilled workforce with notable representation in the construction sector.
-Its unemployment rate was 11.0% in the past year, with an estimated employment growth of 1.0%.
+In the past year, the area had an unemployment rate of 11.0% and an estimated employment growth of 1.1%.
+As of September 2025, 2,408 residents are employed while the unemployment rate is 6.8% higher than Greater Sydney's rate of 4.2%.

-Conversely, professional & technical services have lower representation at 5.0% compared to the regional average of 11.5%.
-Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 1.0%, labour force grew by 3.7%, leading to a rise in unemployment rate by 2.4 percentage points.
-In contrast, Greater Sydney recorded employment growth of 2.1% with a smaller increase in unemployment rate at 0.2 percentage points.
-State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Guildford West's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, professional & technical services have lower representation at 5.0%.
+The area appears to offer limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 1.1% while labour force grew by 3.8%, causing unemployment to rise by 2.4 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% with a smaller increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Guildford West's employment should increase by 6.4% over five years and 13.3% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment